w3f/polkadot-wiki/docs/general/polkadot-vision.md

 Polkadot 1.0 is a Layer-0 blockchain that brings to the multi-chain vision the following innovative concepts and initiatives:

-- **Application-specific Layer-1 blockchains (or parachains).** Polkadot is a sharded network where data are processed in parallel within each shard.
-Unlike Ethereum shards, Polkadot shards can be heterogenous (i.e. they do not need to be the exact copy of the original shards).
+- **Application-specific Layer-1 (L1) blockchains (or parachains).** Polkadot is a sharded network where data are processed in parallel within each shard.
+Polkadot shards can be heterogenous (i.e. they do not need to be the exact copy of the original shards, like in Ethereum shards).
 This allows to build L1 chains designed explicitly around their application and value proposition.
 - **Shared security and financial scalability of L1 chains**.
 Any L1 chain attached to a Polkadot core (and any other L2 solution to scale that L1) will benefit from Polkadot shared security model.
 This means the Polkadot NPoS mechanism will secure L1 and L2 chains without worrying about